winrevive/win7-sp2/README.md

 - K4sum1: Inspiration (this project is inspired from the Windows 7 Updated ISO by K4sum1)
 - vxiduu: VxKex and SnippingToolEx
 - Aurorarion: Registry Editor and Paint backports
+- ImSwordQueen: Windows 7 theme used in the installation media's PE
 - Private Testers